moliver28/research-handbook/content/handbook/marketing/developer-relations/developer-advocacy/content.md

 ### Creating GitLab tours with Navattic

 Navattic supports two types of screen captures: Web and Screenshots.
-It's recommended to use web captures for an 'in-product' feel, but in some cases, due to Navattic product limitations, you may find that web capture doesn't work well.
+It's recommended to use web captures for an 'in-product' feel, but in some cases, due to Navattic product limitations, you may find that web capture doesn't work well in some pages.
 In such cases, use screenshots instead.
-Here are some simple guidelines:
+Here are some guidelines for screen capturing:

 - Open your browser at 1920x1080 resolution (Full HD).
 You can use [Window Resizer](https://chromewebstore.google.com/detail/window-resizer/kkelicaakdanhinjdeammmilcgefonfh) to set the resolution.
 - Open GitLab UI in full screen and capture only the GitLab UI (avoid including the Chrome toolbar or the MAC menu).